Important ESSER Funding Information for District & School Leaders

 How might I utilize the badge I have earned?

-Our professional learning course, Foundational Strategies for Distance Learning, addresses the best strategies for equitable remote teaching and how to mitigate further student learning loss due to the pandemic.
-As the outcomes of this course are directly related to addressing effective remote instruction, possible ESSER I and ESSER 2 funds may be used to purchase and provision Foundational Strategies for Distance Learning to teachers now.
+Our professional learning course, Essentials of Online Instruction for a Blended World, addresses the best strategies for equitable remote teaching and how to mitigate further student learning loss due to the pandemic.
+As the outcomes of this course are directly related to addressing effective remote instruction, possible ESSER I and ESSER 2 funds may be used to purchase and provision Essentials of Online Instruction for a Blended World to teachers now.
 Please review guidance from your state or school district office for details.

 Take the next step to enhance distance learning instruction at your school